genesiscommunitysuccess/docs/docs/03_server/11_integration/06_notify/02_configuring_runtime.mdx

   - configuring runtime
 ---

-You need to add some dependencies in two different files in order to your notify to work successfully:
+You need to add some dependencies to two different files in order to make Notify work successfully:

-1. Add the notifyVersion in the file **server/jvm/gradle.properties**:
+1. Add the `notifyVersion` to the file **server/jvm/gradle.properties**:

 ```xml
 notifyVersion=x.y.z